 - (b) Combination of college courses and proven practical experience (totalling 4 years together)

-- (c) At least 4 years of proven practical experience, at least 2 of which should been as or in the employment of a general contractor/administration
+- (c) At least 4 years of proven practical experience, at least 2 of which should have been as, or in the employment of, a general contractor/administration

 Step #2: Determine What Kind of License You Need

 - Residential-Basic Contractor: Contractor work relative to detached one-family and two-family residences and one-family townhouses not over three-stories in height

 - Residential-Light Commercial Contractor: Same work as residential-basic, with the addition of contractor work related to multifamily and multiuse light commercial buildings and structures

 - General Contractor: Contractor services unlimited as to type of work contracted for, undertaken to perform, bid or proposed on, and performed as a contractor